 - Knight Frank

 - IQI Realty

 - CBD Properties

-You can contact a handful of them and see what they have to offer.
-You’ll have no issues to communicate in English, or find a real estate agent that can offer services in Mandarin or Cantonese, if that’s what you need.
+You can contact a handful and see what they have to offer.
+You have no issues to communicate in English or find a real estate agent that can offer services in Mandarin or Cantonese if that’s what you need.